PaperPrototype/Intro-Coding-and-Computers/Week 0 - Fundamentals/Lecture/english.md

 print("hello")
 ```

-But what if we want it to change the words to "Hello world"?
-We can just change them all manually.
+But what if we want it to change the string to "Hello world"?
+We could just change them all manually.

 ```py
 print("Hello world")